Padavan/aoc2024/README.md

 # Commands

-valgrind --tool=memcheck --leak-check=full -s ./build/advent
+valgrind --tool=memcheck --track-origins=yes --leak-check=full -s ./build/advent

+# day 16

+- path can be longer but with fewer turns
+- one path can be part of other path in begining/end/middle
+- removing unsuccessful parts can lead to removing succesful cells